Christian0597/post-install-config/README.md

 <p>
  - Agents and managers can be assigned to one or more departments via the Admin Panel's Agents tab.

-- These departments, which can be either private or, are used to route tickets in the help desk system.
+- These departments are used to route tickets in the help desk system.
 To configure departments, navigate to the Admin Panel's Agents tab.
 <br />

 <p>